Undetectable Equals Untransmittable

 What is U=U?

 Undetectable equals untransmittable (U=U) is an important addition to the HIV prevention toolkit.
-U=U means individuals living with HIV who take antiretroviral therapy (ART) as prescribed and achieve and maintain an undetectable viral load have effectively no risk of transmitting HIV to a sexual partner.
+U=U means individuals living with HIV who take antiretroviral therapy (ART) as prescribed and achieve and maintain an undetectable viral load cannot transmit HIV to a sexual partner.

 One of the goals of ART is to achieve and maintain an undetectable viral load (i.e., when the viral load is so low it is not detectable on standard viral load tests).
 Depending on the ART regimen you are taking, it may take up to 6 months to achieve an undetectable viral load.
 You then must remain undetectable for 6 months to be considered untransmittable.
 The best way to achieve and maintain an undetectable viral load is to take your ART as prescribed.

 How often you undergo viral load testing depends on numerous factors.
 Talk with your HIV healthcare provider to determine a schedule that is best for you.
 Remember, the only way to know if you achieved and are maintaining an undetectable level is to have regular viral load testing.